Criminal Conspiracy Defence Solicitors

 What is the sentence if you are found guilty of a criminal conspiracy offence?

-The type of criminal conspiracy offence they have been charged with;
+- The type of criminal offence they have been charged with.

-- In some cases, whether or not the crime went ahead.
+- In some cases, whether the crime went ahead.

-Most guilty verdicts are followed by a lengthy prison sentence, with the maximum sentence for some types of conspiracy crimes being life imprisonment.
-Having the support, help and determination of a skilled legal defence team can help to reduce the sentence given, or clear it entirely.
+Most guilty verdicts are followed by a lengthy prison sentence, with the maximum sentence for some types of crimes being life imprisonment.
+Having the support, help and determination of a skilled Conspiracy Solicitors can help to reduce the sentence given, or clear it entirely.

 Conspiracy charges are governed by the Criminal Law Act of 1977, a complex and convoluted area of law that can be navigated by only the best criminal lawyers.

-As soon as you engage Draycott Browne's lawyers, we will begin to work on mounting a persuasive defence that will help you secure the most favourable outcome for your circumstances.
+As soon as you engage Draycott Browne's Conspiracy Solicitors, we will begin to work on mounting a persuasive defence that will help you secure the most favourable outcome for your circumstances.

 What is mitigation?

 In criminal law, a mitigating factor is any circumstance which can be presented to the court to potentially reduce the sentence given to the defendant.
-Our solicitors will work with you to build a case for mitigation that will hopefully result in a more positive outcome.
+Our Conspiracy Solicitors will work with you to build a case for mitigation that will hopefully result in a more positive outcome.

 Everyone in the UK has the right to a defence during their time in a police station; after this point, however, your right to financial aid is means-tested.
 Most people who choose not to have a defence do so because they are afraid of the financial cost of engaging a lawyer.
 For many of these people, legal aid is a viable solution to paying their fees.
 In the UK, Legal Aid is administered by the Legal Aid Agency and is available for most criminal cases.
 Our team can help you to complete an application for Legal Aid.